jwerle/pineapple/README.md

   pineapple.api.logger.info("Connected! =)");
 });
 ```
-From the command line you can then execute the `app.js` file with `node`
+From the command line you can then execute the `app.js` file with the `node` executable
+which will output something like this:
 ```sh
 $ node app.js
 [server] => Connected! =)
 ```
-From the browser or another shell you could hit this url: `http://localhost:4000/hello`
+From the browser or from a program like [cURL](http://curl.haxx.se/docs/manpage.html) you could hit the following url `http://localhost:4000/hello` while your app is running.
 ```sh
 $ curl http://localhost:4000/hello
 {"code":200,"status":true,"data":{"message":"Hello world!
 I'm a pineapple api server."}}